Samatha-Vecha/farmer-buddy/README.md

-# 🌾 Fertilizer Recommendation System
+# 🌾 Fertilizer And Crop Recommendation System

 A web application that recommends the most suitable fertilizer based on soil and environmental conditions using machine learning.
 It uses a **React frontend**, a **Flask backend**, and multiple ML models like **Random Forest**, **Gaussian Naive Bayes**, and **Decision Tree**.